TeamNexile/jk-workshop-docs/level-making/screens.md

 The scrolling texture is commonly used for **mist clouds or birds** flying in the distance [right before the player layer but above the background](#example).

+> We are planning to have vertical scrolling images too, so the structure could change in a close future.
+{: .new }

 The scrolling images are managed by an .xml file, that determines their texture, position, velocity, layer mode and possible additional frames.
 In order to have a working scrolling image, you will need to have both the xml file and the packed XNB file.

 ### Adding/replacing/removing a scrolling image (with Worldsmith)